leafbuild/leafbuild/doc/src/syntax.md

 ## Comments
-Same as in C/C++, a single line comment starts with `//` and goes on to the end of the line, and a multiline comment starts with `/*` and ends with `*/`
+Same as in C/C++, a single line comment starts with `//` and goes on to the end of the line, and a block comment starts with `/*` and ends with `*/`

 Examples: